landrzejewski/training-scripts/src/J-MODERN.md

 Task Description:
 Create a module `com.example.service` that provides an implementation of a `com.example.api.GreetingService` interface.
 Then, create a module `com.example.client` that consumes the `GreetingService` using the `uses` and `provides` directives.

+### Project

+#### Smart Task Management System

+Overview: Develop a comprehensive Smart Task Management System that allows users to create, assign, track, and manage tasks efficiently.
+This application will leverage numerous modern Java features to ensure scalability, maintainability, and performance.
+The system will be modular, supporting future enhancements and integrations.

+Key Features and Java Features Integration:

+- Sealed Classes and Interfaces: Define a sealed User interface with permitted subclasses like Admin, Manager, and Employee.
+- Records: Use records to represent immutable user data.
+- Optional Class: Handle optional user attributes such as middle names or secondary emails.
+- Pattern Matching for instanceof: Implement role-based access control using pattern matching.
+- Lambda Expressions & Functional Interfaces: Utilize lambdas for filtering and assigning tasks based on user roles or availability.
+- Stream API & Collectors: Process and collect task data, generate reports, and perform analytics.
+- Method References: Simplify stream operations with method references.
+- Enhanced Switch Statements: Determine task priority or status using enhanced switch expressions.

 ## Solutions